Welcome to the Parlay Odds Calculator powered by Bestodds.com

 3. Calculate the parlay winning amount

-What is a Parlay Calculator?
+What Is Parlay Calculator?

-For example: if I were to place a $20 wager on 3-teams football parlay at -110 money line odds, my parlay payout would be $119.16.
+For example: if I were to place a $20 wager on 3 football teams, at -110 money line odds, my parlay payout would be $119.16.

 Same thing with NFL Football, if the New England Patriots are a -7 point favorite, enter (-110).
 If they are -220 on the money line, enter -220.
 How much does it pay and how do you win a parlay?

-For example: if you place a 5-team parlay and have 4 winners and a tie, your wager pays out as a 4 team parlay.
+For example: if you place a 5-team parlay and have 4 winners and a tie, your wager pays out as a 4-team parlay.
 If you place a 2-team parlay and one team wins and one tie; the wager becomes a straight single bet.

 Try it out, simply put in the numbers and the parlay calculator will do the rest!

-What is a Parlay?
+What Is Parlay?

-Let’s say you bet $100 on the Pirates +150 and the Pirates over 8 at -120 in a two team parlay.
-Use the following steps to determine your winnings or should we say potential winnings.
+Let’s say you bet $100 on the Pirates +150 and the Pirates over 8 at -120 in a two-team parlay.

 If the price of the piece is positive, simply add one to get the factor.
 If the price of the piece is negative, calculate the reciprocal, multiply by -1, and then add one (1.50 + 1 = 2.50 -1.20).

-Now multiply the result by 100 (4.57x100). $457 is your total return if both pieces win (including your bet amount).
+Now multiply the result by 100 (4.57×100). $457 is your total return if both pieces win (including your bet amount).
 Subtract your bet from the figure calculated in 2.